falbav/Image-Analysis-San-Salvador/README.md

 ### Convolutional Neural Network

-Convolutional Neural Network (CNN) is a deep Learning algorithm which can take in an input (such and image, text, etc), assign importance (learnable weights and biases) to various aspects/objects in the image and be able to differentiate them.
+Convolutional Neural Network (CNN) is a deep Learning algorithm which can take in an input (such and image, text, etc), assign weights and biases to various aspects/objects in the image and be able to differentiate or classify them.

 We tested several models, including one with regularization.
 Our best model was the one with two 2d Convolution Filter and two (L1 and L2) regularizers.
 We estimated this model using a Binary Crossentropy Loss Function.